-Introduction
+Introduction and background

-NHS England (2015) stated that a youth forum exists to 'represent the views of young people' and to 'contribute to improving and developing services for young people'.
+NHS England (2015: 5) suggests that a youth forum's key role is to "represent the views of young people" and to "contribute to improving and developing services for young people."

-While little previous research has focused on youth forums and/or councils, two studies are noteworthy.
-Matthews (2001) undertook a survey of four youth councils in the East Midlands, England.
-A total of 63 young people participated in either an individual semi-structured interview or a focus group to gain insight into their perceptions of being members of a youth council.
+Whilst there is little previous research that has focussed on youth forums/councils, two studies are worthy of note.
+A survey of four youth councils in the East Midlands, England was undertaken by Matthews (2001); sixty-three young people were involved in either an individual semi-structured interview or a focus group in order to gain insight into their perceptions of being part of a youth council.
 The research identified several positive aspects, including improved appreciation of local issues, the ability to make a difference as well as personal development.

-However, several challenges were also acknowledged:

-- " The associated bureaucracy. - " Lacking the required authority. - " Being tokenistic. - " Lack of time to complete the intended outcomes. - " Lack of members from diverse backgrounds. - " Not being wholly representative of the young people's views.

-The study concluded that consideration needed to be given to the facilitation of youth councils, especially the 'initiation, the process and the outcome of young people's participation' (Matthews 2001).
+However, several of challenges were also acknowledged: The associated bureaucracy, not having the required authority, being tokenistic, not having enough time to time to complete the intended outcomes, not having members from diverse backgrounds, and, importantly, not being wholly representative of the young people's views.
+The study concluded that consideration needed to be given to the facilitation of youth councils, especially in respect of the "initiation, the process and the outcome of young people's participation" (Matthews, 2001: 309).